juliancwirko/meteor-zf5/README.md

 There are some problems with new packaging system (Meteor 0.9.*) and Scss custom imports...

 #### SCSS part
 (because of the changes in Meteor 0.9.* packaging system importing components is ugly - we must import custom components from Meteor build folders.
 I will try to figure it out how to do this better.
-But for now it works, I don't know if it works for everyone :/ need tests).
+But for now it works.

 **In your main scss file (for example if it is in client/stylesheet folder) copy and paste this:** (you can choose components you want - grid.scss is mandatory)